Building an Effective Press Kit for Musicians and Bands – Part 1 – Overview

 - Newspaper/Press Clippings, Show Reviews etc

 It’s beyond the scope of a single article like this to cover every part of a press kit in thorough detail so I’m going to break it up into a few posts.
 Not every section will apply to you but if you get even a few of these things done properly you will be well on your way to putting the odds in your favour.
-I’m also not going to try to cover every aspect of what it might contain as some of them are quite self-explanatory.
+I’m also not going to try to cover every aspect of what it might contain.
 We will just look at the most important parts.
 Along the way, I will provide example documents where I can to give you an idea of what they look like when finished.

 Printed or Online Press Kits?

 There have been various debates as to whether bands and musicians should have printed or online press kits and the answer is clear in my opinion.
 You need both!
-Fortunately, even though the delivery methods are different, the content remains the same so I will show you how to do it so it can be easily adapted for use anywhere.
-No matter how you deliver it, though, the very first thing you need is a Band or Artist bio so we’ll start there in the next post, Building an Effective Press Kit for Musicians and Bands – Part 2 – Bio Basics
+Fortunately, even though the delivery methods are different, the content remains the same.
+I will show you how to do it so it can be easily adapted for use anywhere.
+No matter how you deliver it, though, the very first thing you need is a Band or Artist bio.
+We will start there in the next post, Building an Effective Press Kit for Musicians and Bands – Part 2 – Bio Basics

 What our customers say about Premium Band Sites:

 “We used Mark Gibson and Premium Band Sites to create the website for our duo The Silverline.

 Rudy Miranda (Australian Session Drummer)

 I found it very easy to convey my thoughts & ideas to Mark when creating my website.